Quarkonium $p_{\rm T}$ spectra in heavy--ion collisions at LHC energies within a hydrodynamic core--corona framework: Theoretical formalism

 The high-$p_{\rm T}$ power-law tail observed in experimental particle spectra cannot be described within a purely hydrodynamic framework.
 Instead, it is commonly modeled using a core–corona picture~\cite{Anton_SHM}.
 Even in nucleus–nucleus collisions at small impact parameters, a fraction of nucleon–nucleon interactions occurs in the so-called corona region, where the overlap density is significantly lower than the maximum density reached in the collision.
 In this dilute region, where nucleons undergo on average one or fewer collisions, the formation of a QGP is unlikely; thus, these interactions are treated as proton–proton–like processes.
 In contrast, the core region corresponds to the high-density zone where thermalization is assumed to occur.
 The corona is defined as the region where the local density drops to about 10\% of the central nuclear density $\rho_0$, with $\rho_0 \approx 0.16~\mathrm{fm}^{-3}$ for a heavy nucleus at rest.
 The transverse momentum distribution in $pp$ collisions is parametrized as

 where the parameters $C$, $p_0$, and $n$ are determined by fits to experimental data for each particle species.
 The normalization is constrained such that the integral of the distribution reproduces the measured $pp$ cross section $d\sigma/dy$.
-This parametrization provides a good description of the data over the full $p_{\rm T}$ range.
-To account for the contribution from the corona in nucleus–nucleus collisions, the $pp$ differential cross section is scaled by the nuclear overlap function $T_{AA}^{\mathrm{corona}}$, which represents the number of binary nucleon–nucleon collisions occurring in the corona region.